rchanou/mazurka/PSEUDOCODE.md

 ```

 #### Insights
-- These programs can never actually all functions generated from **Inputs** at static compile time. **Inputs** are strictly reserved for runtime.
+- These programs can never actually call functions generated from **Inputs** at static compile time. **Inputs** are strictly reserved for runtime.
 - Rather, to generate desired values at compile time, you just apply commits.
 - Ultimately, environment initialization and event handlers are what used the functions generated from Input connections.
 - Every commit explores/reveals/"uses" new nodes.
+- Creating a "function" is essentially an act of label creation?